martinthenth/uuidv7/README.md

 # UUIDv7

-A UUIDv7 implementation and Ecto.Type for Elixir - based on Rust.
+A UUID version 7 implementation and `Ecto.Type` for Elixir - based on Rust.

 This library defers the UUID v7 implementation to the Rust create [UUID](https://crates.io/crates/uuid) using an Erlang NIF.
-It includes an Ecto.Type to generate version 7 UUIDs.
+It includes an `Ecto.Type` to (auto-)generate version 7 UUIDs in `Ecto.Schema` and beyond.

 Thanks to Rust, it is ~72% faster in generating version 7 UUIDs than the Elixir implementation of version 4 UUIDs by Ecto.
+See the benchmarks for more details.

-The underlying library marks the v7 UUID implementation as experimental, so please be aware that it may change.
+> The underlying Rust library marks the v7 UUID implementation as experimental, so please be aware
+> that it _could_ change; but you will be notified of that in the [CHANGELOG](https://github.com/martinthenth/uuidv7/blob/main/CHANGELOG.md).
+(23-06-2023)

 ## Installation